BALKAN HERITAGE FIELD SCHOOL PROJECT (COURSE) 2015:

 ACCOMMODATION AND FREE TIME

-Accommodation and Food: in comfortable rooms with two to three beds (bathrooms with shower and WC), equipped with air-conditioning and TV in a local hotel.
-The hotel has a small swimming pool and provides cheap laundry service and free Wi-Fi.
+Accommodation and Food: in cosy hotel rooms with two beds and suits with three beds (bathrooms with shower and WC), equipped with air-conditioning and TV in the newly built "Villa Terres".
+The hotel swimming pool & SPA facilities as well as Wi-Fi can be used for free.
+Cheap laundry service is available.
+During the project work days all participants will be given a lift from the hotel to the site (that is located 14 km away) and back.
 Three meals (fresh, organic Bulgarian homemade food) per day are covered by the admission fee.
-They usually take place (except the lunch packages during the excursions) in the hotelís restaurant.
+They usually take place (except the lunch packages during the excursions) in the hotel's restaurant.
 Requests for vegetarian food are accepted.
 Staying an extra day at the guest house costs 30 EUR.
 Single rooms in the guest-house are limited but available upon request for the supplement of 240 EUR (for two-week period).

 Free time: Guided visits to the Archaeological Museum, Roman monuments and the Old Town Quarter of Plovdiv will be organized for all field school participants.
 Participants in session 3 and the two project sessions (1&2) will visit also Thracian royal tombs in the Rose valley in and around Kazanlak (UNESCO World Heritage Site) and Starosel.
 The above mentioned trips are covered by the admission fee.
 Possible leisure activities during the siesta and days off in and around Karabunar are: swimming in/sunbathing around a pool with mineral water, hiking in the Rhodopi Mountains, wine-tasting at one of many local wineries, visiting local tourist sites, traveling by the narrow gauge train to Velingrad (popular and larger spa and wellness town) or doing shopping and sightseeing in the neighboring cities of Pazardzhik and Plovdiv.